T-Mobile Offers Paramount+ Subscription Free to Customers

 - After successful submission, you will see a link on screen that will redirect you to Paramount+ to redeem the offer and sign up directly via Paramount+.

-Under certain conditions, existing customers of Paramound+ can redeem the offer.
+Under certain conditions, existing customers of Paramount+ can redeem the offer.
 T-Mobile’s support page has more information.